 Art Is . . . embodied O’Grady’s desire to fully connect with the audience.
 The performance was undertaken in a spirit of elation which carried over through the day; unlike previous works which had critiqued the art world from within, this piece went outside to be about life and art.
 O’Grady used a 9 x 15 foot antique-styled gold frame mounted on a gold-skirted parade float that moved slowly up Adam Clayton Powell Boulevard, framing everything it passed as art.
 Today, the work is a compelling reminder of the politics and power of art making, as well as the joy of experiencing art.

-Concerned with the lack of African-American representation in the Feminist movement of the 1970s, O’Grady critiqued the effort’s inability to “make itself meaningful to working-class white women and to non-white women of all classes.”
-O’Grady has maintained an ongoing commitment to articulating “hybrid” subjective positions that span a range of races, classes and social identities.
+Concerned with the lack of African-American and other representation in the Feminist movement of the 1970s, O’Grady critiqued the effort’s inability to “make itself meaningful to working-class white women and to non-white women of all classes.”
+O’Grady has continued an ongoing commitment to articulating “hybrid” subjective positions that span a range of races, classes and social identities.
 In addition to her work as a visual artist, she has also made innovative contributions to cultural criticism with her writings, including the now canonical article, “Olympia's Maid: Reclaiming Black Female Subjectivity”.